 The bottom line: Omega-3s are essential fatty acids that are critical to mama and baby’s health and development, but they oxidize easily and quality is key, so we offer them separately.

 Coenzyme Q10 (CoQ10) is an antioxidant found in every cell of the body.
 It is needed in the preconception phase to support egg and sperm quality.
-While CoQ10 is important during preconception, it isn’t necessarily needed, or even proven safe to take during pregnancy.
+While CoQ10 is important during preconception, it isn’t necessarily needed to take during pregnancy.
 Most prenatals that include CoQ10 include a small amount that is not optimal for optimally influencing egg and sperm health.

 Our CoQ10 is in the active, antioxidant form Ubiquinol, which accounts for over 90% of the CoQ10 in the body.